National Vietnam Veterans Museum

 The National Vietnam Veterans Museum (NVVM) is located in the suburb of Newhaven on Phillip Island, Victoria.
 It is an Australian war museum established by Vietnam War veterans to commemorate their service and to educate the public.
 From humble beginnings in the 1990s, it has grown into a prominent institution dedicated to preserving and honouring the legacy of Australia’s Vietnam War veterans.
 Each year on the 18th August, the museum commemorates Vietnam Veterans Remembrance Day in Australia, which also marks the anniversary of the Battle of Long Tan.

 Beyond numbers, the cultural impact of the museum is profound for Australia.
 It stands as the country’s dedicated centre for remembering the Vietnam War experience, separate from but complementing larger institutions like the Australian War Memorial.
-In fact, it is regarded as possibly the largest museum in the world dedicated specifically to the Vietnam War, larger even than counterparts in the United States.
+It is regarded as possibly the largest museum in the world dedicated specifically to the Vietnam War, larger even than counterparts in the United States.
 This distinction underscores how significant this museum is in curating the memory of the war.